open-edge-insights/video-common/udfs/README.md

   **NOTE**:
   The above config works for both "CPU" and "GPU" devices after setting appropriate `device` value.
 If the device in the above config is "HDDL" or "MYRIAD", please use the below config where the model_xml and model_bin files are different.
+If the device is "HETERO:FPGA,CPU" or "HETERO:FPGA,GPU", both FP32 and FP16 model_xml and model_bin files will work.
 Please set the "device" value appropriately based on the device used for inferencing.

   ```javascript
   {